mediatechnologycenter/Aestheval/README.md

 python main.py --compute_sentiment_score --compute_informativeness_score
 ```

 Already processed files can be found under `data/`.
 This directory can be changed using the `--data_path` argument.
+This step produces the files you downloaded from Zenodo:
+- ``processed_info_test.json``
+- ``processed_info_train.json``
+- ``processed_info_validation.json``

+## Repo structure (WIP)

+The repo is structured as follows:
+- `EDAs`: Exploratory Data Analysis of AVA, DPC, PCCD and RPCD, as well as the concatenation of them all.
+- `aestheval`: Library with the data utils to download, load and process data; as well with the baselines used in this project.
+- `results`: Results of the expeeriments with Aesthetic ViT, ViT + Linear probe and NIMA.

 ## Cite